vvsgk/reconciliation_engine/README.md

 A deterministic transaction-reconciliation service that accepts out-of-order account-state reports (events), decides the canonical account state per the product rule, stores a human-readable audit for each ingestion, and can replay history to reproduce state and a cryptographic fingerprint.

+> **Important:** The current development configuration references PostgreSQL credentials stored in a local/internal environment. **Before running or deploying this project, replace the database URL, username, and password with your own PostgreSQL credentials.
+Do not use the development credentials.** For deployment, use environment variables or a secrets manager and never commit real credentials to Git.

 Table of contents
 - Quickstart
 - Architecture & Policy (authoritative)